v0.3.0 — Open Source

 quickstart.py

-from engram import Engram
+from engram import Memory

 # Initialize — that's it.
 No config needed.